SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

     `namespace="n"` is kept.
     - .GroupBy is replaced by the resource type of the requested metric (e.g. `model`, `server`, `pod` or `namespace`).

-  You may want to modify the query in the example to match the one that you typically use in your monitoring setup for RPS metrics.
-The example calls [`rate()`](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate) with a 1 minute window.

 For a complete reference for how `prometheus-adapter` can be configured via the `ConfigMap`, please